oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 ### 6.4 FAQ
 - Will WiFi be provided?
 More than one SSID?
 What networking details?
-  * ????
+  * The UMBC facility provides a single WiFi network that will be readily accessible to plug fest participants.
 - Will wired ethernet be provided?
 More than one network?
 What networking details?
+  * The UMBC facility is providing wired Ethernet drops and switches for each of the two rooms allocated for our event.
+The WiFi and the wired Ethernet are all on the same LAN.
 - DHCP or Static IP or choice-of-either?
 Will IP addresses (or at least ranges) be available prior to arriving to allow preconfiguration (eg only allow access from these ranges)
+  * UMBC is mapping public ports to static LAN IPs sufficient to connect to 20 devices on ports 80 and 443.
 - IPV4?
 IPV6?
+  * IPv4 has been tested.
+If anyone actually requires IPv6 please speak up and we'll see if it's available.
 - Will our devices be able to reach the internet?
-Will ip's/ports need to be prearranged to get thru firewalls?
+Will IPs/ports need to be prearranged to get thru firewalls?
+  * The facility freely permits outbound traffic to Internet sites, and this has been tested by NSA OpenC2 team.
+  No special prearrangements are required.
 - Will our devices be reachable from the internet?
-Will ip's/ports need to be prearranged to get thru firewalls?
+Will IPs/ports need to be prearranged to get thru firewalls?
+  * See above; support for 20 devices has been arranged.
+More can be added if there is demand.
 - Will whiteboards be provided?
+  * One room has "whiteboard walls", the other room has some whiteboards; there are also flip-chart easels.
 - Will projector be provided?
+  * There is a project and screen in one room; the NSA OpenC2 team is also arranging for a monitor per work table for display purposes.
-- will certificates be needed for interworking (eg for https mutual authentication)?
+- Will certificates be needed for interworking (e.g., for HTTPS mutual authentication)?
 If so - how arrange?
+  * Nothing has been arranged to supply certificates at this time.

 ## 7. Resources
 Plugfest Preparation: